 - Precise spacing, non-standard fonts, and column widths may change

-Please note: After your migration is approved, don't publish any new changes to your live website.
-HubSpot can't apply these additional changes to your HubSpot site after we start your migration.
+Please note: after your migration is approved, don't publish any new changes to your live website.
+HubSpot can't apply these additional changes to your HubSpot site after starting your migration.
 After the migration is complete, you can make any desired changes to your HubSpot-hosted site.

 What to expect during the migration process

-Typically a full website migration is completed within 14-21 days, depending on the site's complexity and size, as well as total number of projects to process.
-HubSpot maintains an internal queue of migrations-to-be-completed, so we're able to estimate (but not guarantee) a finish date for your migration job.
+Typically, a full website migration is completed within 14-21 days, depending on the site's complexity and size, as well as total number of projects to process.
+HubSpot maintains an internal queue of migrations-to-be-completed, so an estimated (but not guaranteed) finish date will be provided for your migration job.

 You can monitor the status of your project in your account.
 In your HubSpot account, click your account name in the top right corner, then click Account & Billing.
-On the sidebar navigation, click Migrations to see the status of your project.
+In the left sidebar menu, navigate to Migrations to see the status of your project.

 Here's an overview of the process:

-- Your HubSpot website technical consultant will contact you about the details of your full migration.
+- Your HubSpot migrations specialist will contact you about the details of your full migration.

 - Your HubSpot migration technician starts producing the template layouts and style.
 Once these are prepared, your pages will be recreated on the HubSpot CMS.

-- When the migration technician completes the migration, your web technical consultant will be notified and start to perform a quality check.
+- When the migration technician completes the migration, your migrations specialist will be notified and start to perform a quality check.
 They'll be looking to see that all pages were migrated correctly and that things look generally as expected and the site's design is responsive.

 - HubSpot notifies you via email when the migration is complete.
 The migration process will take approximately 2-3 weeks to complete.
-If your migration is taking longer than expected, you may inquire about the status of your site by reaching out to your web technical consultant or checking the timeline in your account.
+If your migration is taking longer than expected, you may inquire about the status of your site by reaching out to your migrations specialist or checking the timeline in your account.